-4.8 Configure IP Addresses
+4.9 Configure IP Addresses

-This page enables the user to change the current IP addresses for the WEL.
-This page can be used as an alternative to the LocateIP program for making these changes.
-The factory default setting for the WEL is to have an IP address of 0.0.0.0, which forces it to request a dynamic IP via DHCP.
+This page enables the user to change the current IP address and port for the WEL.
+This page can be used as an alternative to the LocatelP program for making IP changes.

+The factory default setting for the WEL is to use port 5150 and have an IP address of 0.0.0.0, which forces it to request a dynamic IP via DHCP.

 If you want the WEL to use a Fixed IP, set it here.
 Remember that if you change the IP address, you will need to enter that new IP into your browser once you hit Submit.
 To get access to the Internet, you also need to set the Gateway IP.
 This could be your Cable modem, Network Router or Internet Sharing PC.
-The default for this is 192.168.1.1, which is a common router setting.
-Finally you may need to enter the IP of your ISP's Domain Name Server (DNS).
+Finally you need to enter